kodaikawamura/kodaikawamura/README.md

-# Hello!

-Thank you for visiting my github website.
+# Thank you for visiting my website.
 I am an undergraduate student at Tokyo University of Science, graduating in March 2025.